 Love is an energy that does not die.

 In this season of peace, the boundary between worlds feels thin.
 Permeable.
 Magic abounds and disbelief is suspended.
-We are willing to consider the possibilities.
+We are willing to consider mysterious possibilities.
 In this elevated state perhaps we can sense the presence of those no longer living, hovering close, watching out for us.
 But to feel it, we must stop long enough to let it in.
 My sister says, “When I’m still and exhausted and quiet, Mom comes to me.
 And I cry.”

-And so this is Christmas and I ache to talk to my mom.
-To hear her voice and wrap her in my arms one more time.
+And so this is Christmas.
+How I wish I could talk to my mom, hear her voice and wrap her in my arms one more time.
 But I can’t.
-And it hurts so much that sometimes I can’t breathe.
-At the same time, I feel her presence everywhere, in generosity, in compassion, and mostly in love.
-By living robustly and leaning into the people and things right in front of me, by saying “YES!” to life, I feel her closest to me.
+And it hurts so much sometimes I can’t breathe.
+At the same time, I feel her everywhere, in the generosity of others, wherever there is compassion.
+And I feel her in myself as I embrace the people right in front of me, just as she taught me.